tiffanynuugen/jot-app/README.md

 ## Installation

-To install Jot, first clone the repo to the location you want it to be in:
+To install Jot, first clone the repo to the location you want it to be in like so:

 ```bash
 git clone git@github.com:tiffnuugen/jot-app.git